Indoor Football League: 2022 season

 On May 11, 2021, the IFL announced that Bill Foley and the Vegas Golden Knights had purchased a 2022 expansion franchise to be based in the Las Vegas Valley called the Vegas Knight Hawks.
-In October 2021, the league updated its website, removing the Cedar Rapids River Kings and postponing the launch of the Columbus Wild Dogs to 2023.
+In October 2021, the league updated its website, removing the Cedar Rapids River Kings and Columbus Wild Dogs.
 On February 24, 2022, the Spokane Shock were removed from the league after the team lost its lease for their home arena.

 2023 season

 On July 26, 2022, the IFL announced that Andy Scurto and the Tulsa Oilers had purchased a 2023 expansion franchise to be based in Tulsa, which would also be called the Tulsa Oilers.
+The Bay Area Panthers won the 2023 Championship defeating the Sioux Falls Storm 51–41 after going 1–15 in the previous year.
 On October 7, the Bismarck Bucks announced they will suspend operations for the 2023 season.

-For the 2023 season the league signed a player personnel partnership with the XFL, to function as their de facto minor league.
+For the 2023 season, the league signed a player personnel partnership with the XFL, to function as their de facto minor league.

+2024 season

+For the 2024 season, the league expanded to 16 teams with the addition of the Jacksonville Sharks and San Antonio Gunslingers from the National Arena League.
+The Sharks were added to the Eastern Conference and the Gunslingers were added to the Western Conference.
+While the Bismarck Bucks will stay idle for another season, the Scheels Arena will host the "Fargo-IFL Gridiron Classic" between Sioux Falls Storm and Massachusetts Pirates.

+On October 24, 2023, the IFL announced that its first expansion team for 2025 would be based in Indianapolis and would play at the new Fishers Event Center in nearby Fishers.
+On December 15, the team announced they would be known as the Fishers Freight.

+Starting in 2024, the league has a theme song for all games – "The Indoor War" by Sioux Falls-based musician Denham.
+The song was released on March 10, 2024.

+2025 season

+On October 16, 2024, the IFL announced that the Duke City Gladiators and Frisco Fighters would sit out the 2025 season, both looking to return to play in 2026.
+The season schedule was announced on October 31, 2024.

+On October 30, 2024, the Sioux Falls Storm announced they would sit out the 2025 season after their home arena did not renew the team's lease.